 In August 2018, the Governmental Accounting Standards Board issued Statement No. 90 "Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61".
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
 Earlier application is encouraged.
 The effective date of this pronouncement has been postponed by 12 months by GASB Statement 95.
-The District has not determined the effects of this pronouncement on the financial statements of the District in the year of implementation.
+This pronouncement did not have a material effect on the financial statements of the District in the year of implementation.